A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Abstract

 \section{Abstract}

 The problem of minimizing the rank of a symmetric positive semidefinite matrix subject to constraints can be cast equivalently as a semidefinite program with complementarity constraints (SDCMPCC).
 The formulation requires two positive semidefinite matrices to be complementary.
+This is a continuous and nonconvex reformulation of the rank minimization problem.
 We investigate calmness of locally optimal solutions to the SDCMPCC formulation and hence show that any locally optimal solution is a KKT point.

 We develop a penalty formulation of the problem.
 We present calmness results for locally optimal solutions to the penalty formulation.
 We also develop a proximal alternating linearized minimization (PALM) scheme for the penalty formulation, and investigate the incorporation of a momentum term into the algorithm.
 Computational results are presented.